liuderek97/Rails-Two-Sided-Market-Place/README.md

 ```20.
 Provide an overview and description of your Testing process.```
+First factory_bot, and RSpec were installed. factory_bot was used to create the test data.
+The first tests
+were for the model validations.
+Model validation tests went smoothly, due to validations being relatively simple.
+We created feature tests for: Making sure the landing page exists,
+several scenarios for browsing jobs, including all filter options and ensuring "Post a Job" was leading to the
+right path, and for posting a job.
+We can now run these automated tests, and assuming everything is working
+as expected, get passing results.

 ```21.
 Discuss and analyse requirements related to information system security.```